ryanwebber/ryanwebber.github.io/content/_projects/popdoom.md

 Hooking this up into our application event loop is straightforward, because this is exactly how it was designed to be used.
 Bingo-bango, we have the DOOM framebuffer rendered to the screen!

+Oh, and now that we can see what's happening on screen, let's also send over keyboard events coming in on our application's main event loop to the DOOM game loop via that channel we set up earlier.
+There's only a few keys to handle, but once we do this, we can actually play DOOM.
+Pretty neat!

 ## Rendering DOOM in Pop-Art Style